 · You will save the tax on sneakers, cowboy boots, sandals and slippers, but have to pay on soccer cleats, ballet shoes and roller blades.

 · And who knew that baby bibs, cloth and disposable diapers, costumes, graduation caps and gowns and prescription sunglasses were also tax-exempt?

 Backpacks are exempt if they are intended for use by elementary and secondary students and are not defined as luggage, athletic gear or another specialized function.
 Rolling backpacks (as long as they can also be worn on the back) and messenger bags are exempt, but computer bags and purses are taxable.

-The exemption does not apply to rental items except backpacks and school supplies.
-Layaway items qualify if you place the items on layaway this weekend or make the final payment on any layaway items this weekend.
+The tax-free exemption does not apply to rental items except backpacks and school supplies.
+Layaway items qualify for exemption if the items are placed on layaway this weekend or the final payment is made on layaway items this weekend.